Borchardt Conference

 Sponsorship Committee:

-John Norton, Director of Energy, Research, & Innovation, Great Lakes Water Authority
+John Norton Jr. PhD, PE, Director of Energy, Research, & Innovation, Great Lakes Water Authority

-Becky Lahr, Drinking Water Quality Manager, City of Ann Arbor
+Becky Lahr PhD, Drinking Water Quality Manager, City of Ann Arbor

 Phil Argiroff, Former Assistant Division Director (Retired), Water Resources Division – EGLE